SukanyaHalder/100-days-of-code/log.md

 **Today's Progress**: Small project implementing Keat's poem to understand bootstrap text alignments

 **Thoughts**: It is quiet late but I made my mind to take out one hour no matter what.
 Quickly finished my peding tasks from office and here I am at the brink of end of the day to write my comments and update my progress.
 Taking baby steps towards learning bootstrap.

+### Day 3: July 3, 2019

+**Today's Progress**: Small project on Virginia Woolf to understand bootstrap floats and positions

+**Thoughts**: I started early today so that I don't find myself on the last minutes of the day end to commit my code.
+Today I implemented floats and position classes of bootstrap by creating a page on Virginia Woolf's biography.
+Taking baby steps towards learning bootstrap.
+I am happy with my progress.